Anisotropic Kondo line defect and ODE/IM correspondence: Generalizations and future directions

-{\bf Higher spin:} In this article, one of the evidences for the ODE/IM correspondence is that we have verified explicitly \eqref{eq:ODEIM} in the UV for $n=2$ or spin $\frac12$.
-While the construction of $T_n[\theta]$ as Stokes data from ODE side works for any $n$, we only discussed the anisotropic Kondo defect for $n=2$.
+In this article, one of the pieces of evidence for the ODE/IM correspondence is that we have verified explicitly \eqref{eq:ODEIM} in the UV for $n=2$ or spin $\frac12$.
+While the construction of $T_n[\theta]$ as Stokes data from the ODE side works for any $n$, we only discussed the anisotropic Kondo defect for $n=2$.
 In the case with impurities of higher spin $n>2$, the main idea is the same: the UV fixed point we start from is a certain marginal deformation of a direct sum of $n$ identity defect; then the RG flow is initiated by turning on defect-changing operators.
-However, both the space of marginal deformations and the space of defect-changing operators are much larger and the unbroken $U(1)$ symmetry does not give us enough constaints as it does for $n=2$.
+However, both the space of marginal deformations and the space of defect-changing operators are much larger and the unbroken $U(1)$ symmetry does not give us enough constraints as it does for $n=2$.
 A priori, we don't know which RG flow in this large space of couplings is integrable.
-Based on our experience with 4d Chern Simons theory in the trigonometric setting \cite{costelloGaugeTheoryIntegrability2017,costelloGaugeTheoryIntegrability2018}, we expect to find the finite dimensional matrix representations\footnote{Note that $t^{\pm}$ and $t^0$ are precisely the two dimensional representation of $U_q(sl_2)$} of $U_q(sl_2)$, which in principle can be verified by enforcing the commutatity relation \eqref{eq:commutativityT} and the Hirota fusion relation \eqref{eq:HirotaT}.
-On the other hand, due to the simplicity\footnote{In contrast, we were not able to do this in \cite{gaiottoIntegrableKondoProblems2021} since the renormalization is very nontrivial.} of the renormalization as we discussed at the end of the section \ref{sec:kondo}, we expect to be able to figure out the transfer matrix (perturbatively) from 4d Chern Simons theory and match them with the universal $R$-matrix \cite{khoroshkinGaussDecompositionTrigonometric1994} and transfer matrix \cite{bazhanovIntegrableStructureConformal1996,bazhanovIntegrableStructureConformal1997,bazhanovIntegrableStructureConformal1999} for $U_q(\widehat{sl(2)})$.
+Based on our experience with 4d Chern Simons theory in the trigonometric setting \cite{costelloGaugeTheoryIntegrability2017,costelloGaugeTheoryIntegrability2018}, we expect to find the finite-dimensional matrix representations\footnote{Note that $t^{\pm}$ and $t^0$ are precisely the two-dimensional representation of $U_q(sl_2)$} of $U_q(sl_2)$, which in principle can be verified by enforcing the commutativity relation \eqref{eq:commutativityT} and the Hirota fusion relation \eqref{eq:HirotaT}.